ShayanAlahyari/Histopathologic_Cancer_Detection/README.md

 ## 🌟 Objective

-Build a high-performance classifier for cancer detection from histopathologic images.
+The objective of this project is to build a high-performance classifier for cancer detection from histopathologic images.

 ---